grapa-dev/grapa/docs/TESTING.md

 ## Conclusion

 The test suite is comprehensive and robust, with all critical functionality thoroughly tested and working correctly.
 The system achieves 98%+ ripgrep parity and is production-ready with excellent performance characteristics.

+# Grapa Grep Test Suite: Rationalization & Coverage Status (2025)

+## Summary & Status

+- **Ripgrep Parity (Excluding File System):** Complete.
+All major features and behaviors are covered and tested.
+- **"o" Feature (Match-Only):** Complete.
+All logical scenarios and edge cases are tested.
+- **Multiline Patterns & Rare PCRE2 Features:** Complete.
+All advanced regex features are covered.
+- **Custom Delimiter Support:** Complete.
+Unified code path; targeted tests for all major features.
+- **Combinatorial Option Coverage:** Complete.
+All valid combinations are tested; no untested code paths remain.
+- **Edge Cases for Production:** Complete.
+All critical and subtle edge cases are covered.
+- **Debug Printf Pattern:** Complete.
+All debug output in C++ uses // DEBUG_START and // DEBUG_END.
+- **Grapa Coding Practices:** Complete.
+All .grc files follow best practices (see section below).
+- **Documentation:** Complete.
+TESTING.md and test matrix are up to date.
+- **No Regressions:** Complete.
+All tests pass after each change.

+This status is maintained as of the latest rationalization and test suite update.

+# Grapa .grc Coding Best Practices

+The following rules apply to all Grapa .grc test and script files:

+- Use block comments for all comments (do not use //).
+Block comments should be written as in this header.
+- Always use .echo() as a method: "string".echo(); or (str1+str2).echo();
+- End every command with a ; character.
+- Use while loops instead of for (Grapa does not support for).
+- Wrap string concatenations in parentheses: (str1+str2).echo();
+- Arrays (type $ARRAY) and lists (type $LIST) are accessed with [index] syntax, not .get().
+  Example:
+    ar = [1,2,3];
+    ar[1]; // returns 2
+    ar = {"a":11,"b":22,"c":33};
+    ar[1]; // returns 22
+    ar["b"]; // returns 22
+- Use .get("key") for object property access, not for arrays/lists.
+- Validate syntax against known-good .grc files before adding new code.
+- Prefer simple, explicit constructs for compatibility.
+- To run .grc files on Windows:
+    .\grapa.exe -q -cfile path/file.grc
+- See the living section in docs/obj/grep.md for updates (if present).

+These practices ensure consistency, maintainability, and compatibility across all Grapa test and script files.